Janne-L/karenvilkku-android/README.md

-# COVID-19 Exposure Notifications Android app for Finland
+# Karen exposure notification app

 This is the COVID-19 exposure notifications Android app for the Finnish Institute for Health and Welfare (THL).
 It uses Exposure Notifications API which is a joint effort between Apple and Google to provide the core functionality for building iOS and Android apps to notify users of possible exposure to confirmed COVID-19 cases.